simov/request-compose/README.md

 var result = await doit(5) // 14
 ```

-A more practical example however would be to implement our own HTTP client:
+A more practical example however would be to compose our own HTTP client:

 ```js
 var compose = require('request-compose')